sapcc/keppel/docs/api-spec.md

 | `manifests[].tags[].name` | string | The name of this tag. |
 | `manifests[].tags[].pushed_at` | string | When this tag was last updated in the registry. |
 | `truncated` | boolean | Indicates whether [marker-based pagination](#marker-based-pagination) must be used to retrieve the rest of the result. |

+## DELETE /keppel/v1/accounts/:name/repositories/:name/_manifests/:digest

+Deletes the specified manifest and all tags pointing to it.
+Returns 204 (No Content) on success.
+The digest that identifies the manifest must be that manifest's canonical digest, otherwise 404 is returned.

 ## GET /keppel/v1/auth